 April 16, 1953: The recent radio adaptation (February 16, 1953) of “Lady In The Dark” starring Judy and John Lund was singled out as being the “best musical show of the whole darn year.”
 Jack O’Brian’s column continued with this praise: “‘Lady In the Dark,’ with Judy Garland and John Lund, a dozen or so Mondays ago on Lux Radio Theater.
 Worth repeating annually, even monthly.”
 I couldn’t agree more!

 Listen to “How Lovely To Be Me” here:

 Listen to “This Is New” here:

 April 16, 1954: Filming on A Star Is Born continued with a session of dialogue post-recording.
 Time started: 1:45 p.m.; finished: 2:45 p.m.

 Photo: 1984 deluxe boxed edition VHS cover art.

-April 16, 1958: Judy and husband Sid Luft reconciled after Judy had filed for divorce a second time.
+April 16, 1958: Judy and her husband Sid Luft reconciled after Judy had filed for divorce a second time.
 This came at the same time that Judy had experienced trouble at The Town and Country Club in Brooklyn, NY, where she was appearing in late March.

 April 16, 1962: Newspapers reported that Judy had been admitted to the Columbia Presbyterian Medical Center on April 15th suffering from a case of exhaustion.
-Newspapers also noted that Judy had separated from husband Sid Luft for a third time, although this time no divorce actions were taken.
+Newspapers also noted that Judy had separated from her husband Sid Luft for a third time, although this time no divorce actions were taken.